IanTeda/ansible_playbooks_template/README.md

 The `ansible.cfg` file sets the location of the following files

+- `inventory = ./inventory`
 - `private_key_file = ~/.ssh/ansible`
 - `vault_password_file = ~/.ansible/vault-pass.txt`

+### Inventory

+`inventory` sets the location of the host inventory files.
+This can be `.ini` or `.yaml`.
+The inventory file can be one file or broken up.
+I like to break then up per host group.

 ### Private Key File